 No matter where you are in your career, we encourage employees to start saving right away into the VES retirement plan—a TIAA tax-sheltered annuity.
 It's simple to save through payroll deductions transferred directly into your retirement account.
 You choose how much to contribute and how to invest.
 Plus, you have free access to TIAA experts for personal guidance.

 The best part?
-VES contributes a percentage of your base pay to your to your plan beginning after one year of employment for employees at least 21 years of age.
+VES contributes a percentage of your base pay to your plan beginning after one year of employment for employees at least 21 years of age.
 And, if you have prior service and participation in TIAA, VES honors your years of participation.
 Employees are always 100% vested in their own employee contributions; and are immediately 100% vested in the employer contribution:

 |Your Tenure||VES % Contribution of